 - U.4.1.
-Applications to deliver the COVID-19 Recovery Funds will be conducted through an open and competitive procurement process. - U.4.2.
-There will be general principles for all procurements which will include a LEP wide approach, evidence of local employer support and collaboration and a good understanding of the local landscape in terms of the labour market, LEP Economic Strategy Statement and also existing programmes.
-Provision should not duplicate national mainstream or local funding but should cover gaps (e.g. industry qualifications).
-Support to specific cohorts will be included, for example to address issues such as gender and ethnic diversity in certain sectors and support for particular age cohorts. - U.4.3.
-The total £4.4million pot will undergo evaluation for value for money in accordance with ECC's procurement processes. - U.4.4.
-Programmes will be expected to deliver within one year of being awarded the contract. - U.4.5.
-All procurement will be subject to other Assurance Framework requirements including openness and transparency, value for money and monitoring arrangements. - U.4.6.
-The two streams of COVID 19 Funds will be required to demonstrate programme level value for money before investment is approved by Accountability Board.
+Applications to deliver the COVID-19 Recovery Funds were conducted through an open and competitive procurement process. - U.4.2.
+There were general principles for all procurements which included a LEP-wide approach, evidence of local employer support and collaboration and a good understanding of the local landscape in terms of the labour market, LEP Economic Strategy Statement and also existing programmes.
+Provision should not have duplicated national mainstream or local funding but should have covered gaps (e.g. industry qualifications).
+Support to specific cohorts was included, for example to address issues such as gender and ethnic diversity in certain sectors and support for particular age cohorts. - U.4.3.
+The total £4.4million pot underwent evaluation for value for money in accordance with Essex County Council's procurement processes. - U.4.4.
+Programmes were originally expected to deliver within one year of being awarded the contract. - U.4.5.
+All procurement was subject to other Assurance Framework requirements including openness and transparency, value for money and monitoring arrangements. - U.4.6.
+The two streams of COVID-19 Funds were required to demonstrate programme level value for money before investment was approved by Accountability Board.